AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/07/page02.md

 1. **File or Folder Selection**
    - In the file browser, select the file: **`US_Manufacturing_Logistics_Dataset`**
-   - Wait for the file to appear under “Upload list”
+   - Wait for the file to appear under Upload list
    - Click **Next**

     ![](../images/lab07-image6.png)